Need to talk? Call 1800 882 436.

 • Arranging for your toddler to visit you and your new baby in hospital is a good idea.

-• Encourage your toddler to safely hold the baby, as it can make them feel important and responsible.
+• Encourage your toddler to safely hold their new sibling, as it can make them feel important and responsible.

 Your baby and your toddler

-You might still be tired after the birth, trying to cope with the housework, missing sleep and settling the new baby into a routine, while at the same time, there is another small child who still needs your love and attention.
+You might still be recovering after giving birth, trying to cope with housework, missing sleep and settling your new baby into a routine.
+At the same time, you have other small children who still need your love and attention.

 Keeping your toddler happy is a good start.
-That's why it's important to understand your toddler's reactions to your new baby.
+This is why it is important to understand your toddler's reactions to your new baby.

-This happens because they are trying to show you that they are still small and still need your attention.
+This happens because they may be trying to show you that they are still small and still need your attention.

 What can I do to help my toddler cope with the arrival of a new baby?

-There are many things you can do as parents to help prepare your toddler for the arrival of your new baby, as well as encourage your toddler to bond with your baby after the birth.
+There are many things you can do as a parent to help prepare your toddler for the arrival of their new sibling.

 Telling your toddler that you are having a baby

-Toddlers may not understand that a new baby will bring changes to their life, but you can talk to them about the baby growing inside you to help them start to understand.
+Toddlers may not understand that a new baby will bring changes to their life.
+This is normal.

 Here are some strategies you can use to help your toddler adjust to the idea of a sibling: